 The most important factor in choosing the best coffee grinder for you is knowing which grind sizes you'll need.
 For example, an espresso calls for a particularly fine grind, whereas a French press will need a fairly coarse grind for better steeping.
 The coffee grinders below will offer varying levels of grind settings, but in general you'll find that machines with more options will allow you to move further in either direction.

-We're rounding up all the best coffee grinders right here, with a focus on both premium and affordable burr grinders that handle a wide range of use cases and control features.
-Whether you're after a simple one-button process or you're keen to get your hands on as many grind settings as possible, there's plenty of options available right now.
+The absolute best coffee grinders can produce a wide range of grind sizes, offer precise grind timing controls, and large, air-tight hoppers for extra convenience as well.
+We're rounding up all the best models right here, with a focus on both premium and affordable burr grinders that handle a wide range of use cases and control features.

 The best coffee grinders available now